 Keep your antenna up and have your attention on mangrove roots that are shoot-up from the muddy surface, these roots are coated with a variety of creatures such as barnacle, oyster and crab.
 Mangrove forests with dense and intertwining roots are well stocked with many fish species, shrimps and crabs and very valuable fish feeding ground.

-Sri Lanka boat trips at Madu Ganga / Madu river
+Sri Lanka boat tour at Madu river

 Madu River safari not only gives you the closer look at the beautiful riverine Eco-system of Madu River estuary but also you get an opportunity to learn the village life of Sri Lanka.
 There are three places where the boaters are stopping the boat during the Madu River safari.
 Madu River safari usually lasts about 2 hours.

 Madu river safari is one of the most popular boat rides among the most holidaymakers anchored on the west coast of Sri Lanka.
 A large number of travellers especially people, who spend their beach holidays on the west coast take part in Madu Rive safari.
-Normally, Madu river boat ride is organized with a combination of other major attractions on the west coast, allowing tourist to visit many interesting places, along with the Madu river boat ride.
+Normally, Madu river boat ride is organized with a combination of other major attractions on the west coast, allowing the tourist to visit many interesting places, along with the Madu river boat ride.